Amah Edoh is a cultural anthropologist whose work interrogates the production of knowledge on Africa.

 My second project, currently in its early stages, focuses on the "return" migration of first-generation European and American West Africans to their (or their parents’) African homeland.
 I am curious about the extent to which this form of migration can be deemed a return, what that tells us about the notions of home and the homeland and about the interplay of nationality, citizenship, capital, and race in the making of contemporary African socialities.

-In a former life (prior to anthropology and academia), she studied and worked in the field of global health, researching community-based responses to HIV/AIDS in Lusaka, Zambia as a Fulbright scholar, leading the development of a home-based care program for affected children in a township of the city, and developing curricula for socio-behavioral interventions in South Africa and the US.
+In a former life (prior to anthropology and academia), I studied and worked in the field of global health, researching community-based responses to HIV/AIDS in Lusaka, Zambia as a Fulbright scholar, leading the development of a home-based care program for affected children in a township of the city, and developing curricula for socio-behavioral interventions in South Africa and the US.

 In GSL, I teach courses in English and in French on Africa as an object of knowledge, on African material cultures and creative practices, and on African migration, with an emphasis on West and French-speaking Africa.